principle 2: clarity of scope and powers

 which members should aspire to comply with, so far as it is within their control

-3.1 The financial ombudsman scheme should publish details of:
+3.1 A financial services ombudsman scheme should publish details of:

-• any effect on the complainant’s legal rights of using the ombudsman scheme; and
+• any effect on the complainant’s legal rights of using the ombudsman scheme

 • what information is (or is not) kept confidential.

-3.2 The financial ombudsman scheme publishes details of:
+3.2 The financial services ombudsman scheme publishes details of:

-• its decision makers, their method of appointment and term of office; and
+• its decision makers, their method of appointment and term of office

 • its membership of any national or international network.